ghga-de/ghga-metadata-schema/docs/schema_markdown/DiseaseOrPhenotypicFeature.md

 ## Children

  * [Disease](Disease.md) - A disease is a disposition to undergo pathological processes that exists in an organism because of one or more disorders in that organism.
- * [PhenotypicFeature](PhenotypicFeature.md) - The observable form taken by some character (or group of characters) in an individual or an organism, excluding pathology and disease.
-The detectable outward manifestations of a specific genotype.

 ## Referenced by Class